ThinkDataEd/curriculum/docs/unit1/lesson7.md

 16. Data collection norms: Ask students how many snacks they think they eat a day.
-From this, come up with an approximate number of surveys they think each student should complete during the data collection period (days 7 though 15).
+From this, come up with an approximate number of surveys they think each student should complete during the data collection period (days 7 through 15).

 17. Inform students that you will be monitoring their data collection to make sure that everyone is submitting surveys regularly.